-For all the experiments conducted above, we have used a majority-voting strategy to define the ground truth of each segmented frame (window).
-Particularly, a frame was defined as protective only if at least two raters each labelled more than 50% samples within it as protective.
-Therein, a frame not satisfying such criteria would be treated as non-protective even if at least some samples within it had been labelled as protective by the raters.
-This strategy could be problematic as it ignores uncertainties due to disagreement between raters.
+For all of the experiments conducted previously, we have used a majority-voting strategy to define the ground truth of each segmented frame (window).
+Particularly, a frame was defined as protective only if at least two raters each labeled more than 50% of samples within it as protective.
+Therein, a frame not satisfying such criteria would be treated as non-protective even if at least some samples within it had been labeled as protective by the raters.
+This strategy could be problematic, as it ignores uncertainties due to disagreement between raters.

 Hence, we explore when the problem is redefined as a tri-class task considering such uncertainties.
-We conducted two experiments using the 3-layer stacked-LSTM adopted in previous subsections with our default data segmentation (3s long, 75% overlapping and 0-padding) and augmentation (jittering plus cropping).
-We focused on three classes namely: non-protective, protective, and uncertain.
-For the two tri-class experiments, we specify a frame as protective only if at least N raters each labelled more than 50% samples within it as protective.
-For Tri-Class Experiment 1, N=2 while N=3 for the Tri-Class Experiment 2.
-For the two experiments, a frame is defined as non-protective only if all raters labelled 0 samples as protective within it, and there is a third class named 'uncertain' for all remaining frames.
-We do not consider an even stricter definition of the protective class for two reasons: i) it would capture only very strong protective behavior leaving out many subtle but significant instances; ii) it could also largely reduce the amount of data in the protective class and so hinder the learning process.
-Therefore, we decided to explore the two tri-class definitions stated above, with one being more conservative (Tri-Class Experiment 2) than the other, to understand the effect of having more granularity in the ground truth.
-LOSO cross-validation was used in this subsection.
+We conducted two experiments using the three-layer stacked-LSTM adopted in previous sections with our default data segmentation (3 seconds long, 75% overlapping, and 0-padding) and augmentation (jittering plus cropping).
+We focused on three classes: non-protective, protective, and uncertain.
+For the two tri-class experiments, we specify a frame as protective only if at least N raters each labeled more than 50% of samples within it as protective.
+For Tri-Class Experiment 1, N = 2, whereas N = 3 for the Tri-Class Experiment 2.
+For the two experiments, a frame is defined as non-protective only if all raters labeled 0 samples as protective within it, and there is a third class named "uncertain" for all remaining frames.
+We do not consider an even stricter definition of the protective class for two reasons: (1) it would capture only very strong protective behavior leaving out many subtle but significant instances, and (2) it could also largely reduce the amount of data in the protective class and so hinder the learning process.
+Therefore, we decided to explore the two tri-class definitions stated earlier, with one being more conservative (Tri-Class Experiment 2) than the other, to understand the effect of having more granularity in the ground truth.
+LOSO cross validation was used in this section.

-The F1 scores for each class of the tri-class experiments and the binary-class experiment conducted in Section 6.1 (based on LOSO cross-validation) are reported in Table 7, with confusion matrices in Figure 11.
-We can see that, for Tri-Class Experiment 1, both non-protective (F1 score = 0.76) and protective (F1 score = 0.72) classes show high detection performances despite the increase in complexity with respect to the binary-class experiment (F1 scores of 0.87 and 0.77 respectively).
-The recognition of the uncertain class in this experiment appears to be the

-Table 7.
-PBD Performances (F_m) under four ground truth definitions.
-Table 7.
-PBD Performances (F_m) und er four g ground truth definitions. -- ---------- ------------------ ------------- ----------- -------- ------- -------------- most difficult.
-In the Tri-Class Experiment 2, the detection performance for the protective class decreases partly because the training size for the uncertain class becomes larger and this biases the classification.
-Such issue could be addressed by further working on a stratified data augmentation of the dataset or by using penalization mechanisms that reduce the bias towards the larger class as explored in [12].
+The F1 scores for each class of the tri-class experiments and the binary-class experiment conducted in Section 6.1 (based on LOSO cross validation) are reported in Table 7, with confusion matrices in Figure 11.
+We can see that for Tri-Class Experiment 1, both non-protective (F1 score = 0.76) and protective (F1 score = 0.72) classes show high detection performance despite the increase in complexity with respect to the binary-class experiment (F1 scores of 0.87 and 0.77, respectively).
+The recognition of the uncertain class in this experiment appears to be the most difficult.
+In Tri-Class Experiment 2, the detection performance for the protective class decreases partly because the training size for the uncertain class becomes larger, and this biases the classification.
+Such issue could be addressed by further working on a stratified data augmentation of the dataset or by using penalization mechanisms that reduce the bias toward the larger class as explored in the work of Yin et al. [12].